What's the cure for unplanned maintenance?

 There are a number of questions you should ask yourself to determine the work that needs to be done to get everyone on the same page when it comes to solutions:

-Is your culture set up to support a CMMS?
+• Is your culture set up to support a CMMS?

-Depending on the state of your organization’s work culture, introducing a CMMS could either be a natural next step in your maintenance plan, or a total shock to your workforce.
+Depending on the state of your organizations’ work culture, introducing a CMMS could either be a natural next step in your maintenance plan, or a total shock to your workforce.
 If technicians are already in the habit of creating work orders for all work that is completed, carrying out root cause analyses for equipment failures, and tracking spare parts properly, everyone will be much more open to adopting and supporting a CMMS.
 If your culture doesn’t currently support tracking work or getting involved in inventory planning, you may have to introduce these concepts and processes first to ease everyone into a CMMS-conducive mindset.

 If people on the shop floor have been doing things the same way year after year, they may not be open to a process change, especially if there is new technology involved.
 That’s why it’s important to select a CMMS that’s user-friendly and offers lots of support and implementation training to get you through the early days of using the system.
 Ensuring that things go smoothly during setup and rollout is key.
-For Ardagh Group, Tony took extra care to identify pilot plants where they could roll out Fiix in a controlled environment, allowing them to anticipate problems with process or adoption that might crop up when they introduced the solution to all seven plants.
-This allowed them to establish best practices at an early stage, ensuring they wouldn’t get bogged down by problems when it was time to go live.

-Do you have guiding principles in place that will make it easier to support the implementation of a CMMS?
+• Do you have guiding principles in place that will make it easier to support the implementation of a CMMS?

 When we talk about guiding principles, we’re referring to the beliefs that are in place and inform your processes.
 For some organizations, this means establishing a separate mission and vision statement for your reliability strategy.
 For others, it means instituting a mindset like “no work order, no work”, where it becomes ingrained in the mind of every employee that every small fix, repair, or check must have an accompanying work order.

-Can you answer the question, “What’s in it for me?” for every system user?
+• Can you answer the question, “What’s in it for me?” for every system user?

-4) Begin a treatment plan
+4. Begin a treatment plan

 Once you’ve gotten everyone on board, it’s time to start evaluating your options.
 There are two ways to go about this.
 The first is setting up a scoring system and grading each option on how well it satisfies each of your pre-determined CMMS needs.
 For example, you might want to rank your software options on usability, quality of mobile app, and price.
 The second method is evaluation by trial.
 There are a number of CMMS vendors that offer a free version that allows you to test the waters.
 While a free version won’t give you the full sophistication of the CMMS you’ll eventually use, it will give you and your team a good idea of what it will be like to use the system.
+Once you have selected and implemented your CMMS, you can begin to gather data that will help you understand how to plan maintenance better.

 Get a nine-step plan for modernizing maintenance